 My First Impression Of Nissan Sunny

 A road trip really allows you to get to know a vehicle.
-You get to know the drivability and the comfort level of a vehicle when you spend hours in it.
+You get to know about it drivability, the level of comfort it offers, and other things closely.
 Does it have plenty of cupholders?
 Are the seats comfortable?
 Do you have plenty of room to stretch your legs?
 Can you fit an extra suitcase in the boot?
-In this instance, it was a yes, yes and yes!
+And in the case of Nissan Sunny, it was a yes, yes and yes!

 I particularly loved the comfort that Nissan Sunny offered.
 During the first day of the road-trip itself, we drove over 500km (with 300+km being done in the Himalayas) but it still didn’t feel tiring.
 With a CVT automatic transmission, the gearshift was effortless, and in fact, so smooth that most of the time didn’t feel any upshift or downshift.